-Radical prostatectomy is surgery to remove all of the prostate gland and some of the tissue around it to treat prostate cancer.
+Radical prostatectomy is surgery to remove all of the prostate gland and some of the tissue around it.
+It is done to treat prostate cancer.

-There are four main types of radical prostatectomy surgery.
+There are four main types or techniques of radical prostatectomy surgery.
 These procedures take about 3 to 4 hours:

-For these procedures, you will be asleep (under general anesthesia) or receive medicine to numb the lower half of your body (spinal or epidural anesthesia).
+For these procedures, you will have either general anesthesia so that you are asleep and pain free, or you will get medicine to numb the lower half of your body (spinal or epidural anesthesia).

 Radical prostatectomy is most often done when the cancer has not spread beyond the prostate gland.
 This is called localized prostate cancer.

-Sometimes, your doctor may recommend one treatment for you because of what is known about your type of cancer and your risk factors.
-Or, your doctor may talk with you about two or more treatments that could be good for your cancer.
+Your doctor may recommend one treatment for you because of what is known about your type of cancer and your risk factors.
+Or, your doctor may talk with you about other treatments that could be good for your cancer.
+These treatments may be used instead of surgery or after surgery has been performed.

 Risks of this procedure are: